Post Updated on 19th Apr 2018

 You can greatly reduce this cost with various Uber promo codes coming up each month or the Uber referral bonus when you ask a friend to signup.

-Have you ever rode the bike taxi or used Uber in Vietnam?
+Have you been using Uber in Vietnam?
 Tell me abut your experience below.
 For more posts on my adventures in Vietnam, places to visit and travel tips, click here.